DecentCMS/DecentInjection/readme.md

 Service configuration is also not a responsibility of the scope.

-A reference implementation of scopes loading themselves and exposing configuration to its services can be found in DecentCMS, under `modules/core/multi-tenancy/lib/shell/js`.
+A reference implementation of scopes loading themselves and exposing configuration to their services can be found in DecentCMS, under `modules/core/multi-tenancy/lib/shell/js`.

 Testing services